Language

 Plus, they perform extended authenticity checks based on images taken in different light sources.

-To sum it up: Why using ID scanners is worth a shot
+To sum up: Why using ID scanners is worth a shot

-• ID scanners and document readers provide extra security.
-Unlike OCR tools, document readers can also verify the extracted data using numerous methods.
-This effectively safeguards the business without requiring extra effort or extensive training.
+• Enhanced security: Document readers go beyond basic OCR by cross-checking extracted data with various security features.
+This effectively safeguards the organization without requiring extra effort or extensive training.

-• They make maintaining compliance easier.
-Proper document readers can read and verify any ID document from any country, streamlining the onboarding process and conducting it in accordance with local regulations.
+• Easier compliance: Proper document readers can read and verify any ID document from any country, streamlining the onboarding process and conducting it in accordance with local regulations.

 We're Here to Help